 The correct zen breathing differs from the usual we normally breath.
 The zen breathing is long, quiet and deep.
 The emphasis is on the exhale.
 During the exhalation you collect your energy into “kikai tanden ‘, a key energy point in the body a few inches below your navel.
 The abdomen relaxes and expands slightly outwards after each exilation.
 After the exhalation, the inhalation occours naturally by itself, after which the cycle is repeated.
 The inhalation again is short and spontaneous.

-The state of mind
+Attitude of mind

 For the attitude of your mind you get the recommendation to let go your thoughts like clouds passing in the sky.
 You imagine a blue sky for which white clouds floating by.
 But in practice it may be cloudy and on one thought (or emotion or memory etc.) the other follows.
 Yet you are now doing zazen.
 Master Deshimaru compared the effect of zazen with that of a glass of cloudy water that you quietly let alone and after some time the earth lowered to the bottom and the water becomes clear.